nene/nene.github.io/_posts/2016-01-21-code-review.md

     creditlink: http://texturelovers.com
 ---

+*This is a repost of XRebel frontend code reviewing guide, posted initially to internal wiki.*

 An amazing code review is really a result of a <del>battle</del> cooperation between the author and the reviewer...

 ## Writing code that passes the review (a.k.a. how to pretend you're a wizard)